oberien/heradoc/README.md

 Heradoc is a markdown to LaTeX converter.
-It is a partial reimplementation of [pandoc](https://pandoc.org/MANUAL.html) with a pinch of [hackmd](https://hackmd.io/features?both).
+It is a very biased partial reimplementation of [pandoc](https://pandoc.org/MANUAL.html) with a pinch of [hackmd](https://hackmd.io/features?both).

 # Features